Artt2/OpenAI-chatbot/README.md

 ## Usage

-After installation, start both frontend and backend separately with 'npm run dev'.
+After installation, start the application with 'npm start'.
 Access the chatbot application at [localhost:5173](http://localhost:5173).

 ## Sources